msl-multiphysics/fechem-fem2d/readme.txt

 Quick Start
 -----------
-Clone or download the project, change to the fechem_fem2d directory, and run `cargo run --release --example quickstart` This example solves a steady heat transfer problem on a square mesh and writes the temperature field to `examples/output_quickstart/temp_0.vtu`.
+Clone or download the project, change to the fechem_fem2d directory, and run `cargo run --release --example quickstart`.
+This example solves a steady heat transfer problem on a square mesh and writes the temperature field to `examples/output_quickstart/temp_0.vtu`.
 Other examples can be found in the `examples` folder.
 An overview of the examples is provided in `examples/readme.txt`.